v-cakoll/docs.it-it/docs/visual-basic/language-reference/modifiers/out-generic-modifier.md

 ## <a name="example"></a>Esempio

 L'esempio seguente illustra come dichiarare, creare un'istanza e richiamare un delegato generico covariante.
-Indica inoltre come è possibile usare la conversione implicita per i tipi delegati.
+It also shows how you can use implicit conversion for delegate types.

 [!code-vb[vbVarianceKeywords#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/vbvariancekeywords/vb/module1.vb#4)]